BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 If you have any questions or issues regarding the use of TagLib with MetaEdit, feel free to [open an issue](https://github.com/BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/issues) on GitHub.

 # Copyright
-This software program, **MetaEdit Plus**, is an intellectual creation of me, Bernd Hagen, the author and copyright holder, and is protected by copyright law.
-This comprehensive copyright notice outlines the terms and conditions governing the use, distribution, and modification of MetaEdit Plus:
+This software is the intellectual property of the Author and is protected by international copyright laws.
+This copyright notice outlines the key terms governing the use, distribution, and modification of the software:

 1. **License**: MetaEdit Plus is made available for free download and personal, non-commercial use.
 You are granted a limited, non-exclusive, and non-transferable right to use the software in accordance with the terms set forth herein.